L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Introduction

-where $L_t$ is a stable process.
+where $(L_t)_{t\geq 0}$ is a stable process.
 Again, the practical implementation of a sampling algorithm remains unclear, in particular the aforementioned approximation of drift and noise.
-In a sense this work can be seen as a refinement of \cite{huang_approximation_2020}, since the chosen SDE allows for a non-constant noise coefficient and simpler to check conditions on the coefficients are given.
+In a sense, this work can be seen as a refinement of \cite{huang-approximation-2020}, since the chosen SDE allows for a non-constant noise coefficient and simpler to check conditions on the coefficients are given.

-Both articles, \cite{huang_approximation_2020} and \cite{zhang_ergodicity_2023}, manage to work out the rigorous mathematical arguments needed for the ideas presented in \cite{simsekli_fractional_2017}.
-They agree with the work of this text in using the Foster-Lyapunov criteria developed in \cite{meyn_stability_1992,meyn_stability_1993,meyn_stability_1993-1} to conclude ergodicity.
-Still, they differ to our approach with regards to the argument for a unique limiting distribution: Instead of showing the Feller property as done in \cite{huang_approximation_2020, zhang_ergodicity_2023}, here we use the distributional equation derived in \cite{behme_invariant_2024}.
+Both articles, \cite{huang-approximation-2020} and \cite{zhang-ergodicity-2023}, work out the rigorous mathematical arguments needed for the ideas presented in \cite{simsekli-fractional-2017}.
+They agree with the work of this text in using the Foster-Lyapunov criteria developed in \cite{meyn-stability-1992,meyn-stability-1993,meyn-stability-1993-1} to conclude ergodicity.
+Still, they differ to our approach with regards to the argument for a unique limiting distribution: Instead of showing the Feller property as done in \cite{huang-approximation-2020, zhang-ergodicity-2023}, here we use the distributional equation derived in \cite{behme-invariant-2024}.
 It has to be said, referring to \cite[Thm.
-3.37]{liggett_continuous_2010}, that both articles fail to finalise their argument via the Feller property, since a rigorous argument why the test functions form a core of the generator is missing.
+3.37]{liggett-continuous-2010}, that both articles fail to finalise their argument via the Feller property, since a rigorous argument why the test functions form a core of the generator is missing.

-Apart from these technicalities, our approach yields two advantages: First, in \cite{huang_approximation_2020} and \cite{zhang_ergodicity_2023}, the target density is assumed to be more regular than in this text in order to obtain greater regularity for the drift coefficient, and second, the driving noise is assumed to be a stable process unlike a compound Poisson process as done in this work.
-For a practical implementation this has two consequences: While the stable noise term must be approximated, compound Poisson processes can be simulated without truncation.
+Apart from these technicalities, our approach yields two advantages: First, in \cite{huang-approximation-2020} and \cite{zhang-ergodicity-2023}, the target density is assumed to be more regular than in this text in order to obtain greater regularity for the drift coefficient.
+Second, the driving noise is assumed to be a stable process unlike a compound Poisson process as done in this work.
+For a practical implementation this means: While the stable noise term must be approximated, the compound Poisson process can be simulated without truncation and results in a drift that in principle allows for Monte Carlo approximations due to finite-intensity jumps.